marchantweb/usePartyRef/README.md

 ```

 With `usePartyRef()`, the count state is synchronized in real time across all clients that subscribe to it.
 That might
-be two browser tabs on your local machine, or another computer on the other side of the planet.
+be two browser tabs on your local machine, or thousands of users all over the world.

 ---